beginner-chef-04/A-Simple-Music-String-Filter-Algorithm/README.md

 - site names like mrjatt.com or pagalworld.org tec.
 - 320kbps or 128KBPS etc.

-It all Equllay space rest of the words and convert it to Camel Case.
+It also equally spaces rest of the words and convert it to Camel Case.
 The final output is a decent readable song name.